Published May 30, 2024 · Updated June 1, 2026 — By French teacher David Issokson with native audio by Marie Assel Cambier

 Tu n’aurais pas dû vendre la bagnole !

-You shouldn’t sell the car!
+You shouldn’t have sold the car!